tickadoo-mcp

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explicitly says 'Use this when the user wants an evening plan for two', providing clear context.
-However, it does not mention when not to use or directly name alternative tools.
+Starts with 'Use this when the user wants an evening plan for two,' providing explicit usage context.
+It doesn't explicitly mention when not to use it or alternatives, but the distinction from siblings is implicit in the description.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.